Until It's Time for You to Go

-"Until It's Time for You to Go" is a song from the 1965 album Many a Mile by Canadian singer-songwriter Buffy Sainte-Marie.
+"Until It's Time for You to Go" is a song from the 1965 album Many a Mile by American singer-songwriter Buffy Sainte-Marie.
 Sainte-Marie included a French-language reworking of the song, "T'es pas un autre", on her 1967 album Fire & Fleet & Candlelight.
 French translation was made by Quebecer songwriter Claude Gauthier.

 The song has been recorded by many other singers.

 Background

 The lyrics concern an ordinary man and woman who love each other, but cannot stay together because they come from different worlds.
-The singer asks her (or, when sung by a man, his) lover: "Don't ask why / Don't ask how / Don't ask forever / Love me now."
+The singer asks their lover: "Don't ask why / Don't ask how / Don't ask forever / Love me now."
 According to Sainte-Marie, the song "popped into my head while I was falling in love with someone I knew couldn't stay with me."

 "The Flower and the Apple Tree"

 Featured as a B-side to the Sainte-Marie's single release of "Until It's Time for You to Go" is the rarity "The Flower and the Apple Tree", an original song that was exclusive to the single.